-Not only are hardwood floors aesthetically pleasing, but they will also add tremendous value to your home.
-However, preserving their beauty requires serious upkeep and maintenance.
+It’s no secret that hardwood floors are a gorgeous investment for your home!
+But, that doesn’t mean they’re low maintenance.
+Preserving their beauty requires some upkeep and work.
 We’ve compiled this list of maintenance tips to help you maintain the quality of your hardwood floors in North, South, & Central Jersey.
 We have your best interests at heart and hope these simple measures will help you stay in love with your hardwood floors!

 Keep Your Floors Clean

-Settled dust and bacteria on your floor increases the likelihood that they will get scratched quicker.
-Sweeping your floors at least every other day is an easy tactic to keep your floors clean and make sure dust doesn’t stick.
+Settled dust and bacteria on your floor increase the chances of getting scratches.
+Sweeping your floors at least every other day is an easy way to keep your floors clean and eliminate dust from sticking.
 If using a vacuum on your hardwood floors, be sure to choose a vacuum with hard floor settings and a soft brush.
 Whatever your cleaning method is, it should be done about once a week to keep the dust and dirt at bay.